-- 8.1 Members are appointed for a period of up to two years. - 8.2 The Authority may, at its discretion, reappoint any member for further two-year terms. - 8.3 Members may resign by written notice to the Authority.
+- 8.1 Members are appointed for a period of up to two years.
+The Authority may, at its discretion: - (a) allow a member's term to continue despite the expiry of the member's term, until the vacancy left by the expiry of the member's term is filled, or to enable the member to assist in the completion of a particular matter on the work plan, or for six months, whichever happens first - (b) extend the term of the chairperson despite the expiry of the chairperson's term, until the vacancy is filled, or for six months, whichever happens first. - 8.2 The Authority may, at its discretion, reappoint any member for further two-year terms. - 8.3 Members may resign by written notice to the Authority.
 The notice of resignation must state the date on which the resignation takes effect. - 8.4 The Authority may, after consultation with the person concerned, end a person's membership of the Group by written notice to the person (with a copy to the Group), stating the date on which the membership ends.